 One-fifth of planned meetings across Europe and North America are from trade shows (American Express)

 Meetings are a massive part of events and trade shows.
 As mentioned earlier, event and trade shows give marketers the opportunity to interact with a highly targeted, impressionable, and sales-ready audience.
 Leveraging and establishing the value of these interactions has become the primary focus of every event planner.
 But with events becoming increasingly complex over the years, scheduling, managing, and analyzing the value of these meetings has become a cumbersome task.
 This brings us to …

 Organizations that use event technology are able to substantiate Event ROI 26% more than those companies that do not.
 (Bizzabo)

 Event ROI has become central to any discussion regarding event budgets and investments.
 Measuring it can be a massive task because of the many ways organizers choose to do so.
 In other words, organizers have used different ways to measure event ROI in the past.
 Some used engagements metrics and others used the number of badge scans they were able to collect at the event.
 But soon they realized that this was insufficient.
 With the permeation of technology, organizations started using event management apps to manage activities and assess the value of meetings and customer interactions as opposed to vanity metrics.
 And in tandem with these numbers, event planners were able to calculate the return on investments more accurately and present them to higher management.

 Events are a hive of information.
 Being able to track and analyze every aspect of every interaction that takes place at events has become extremely crucial.
-If you liked this article, you would not want to miss out on our upcoming webinar on “10 simple ways to create a solid sales pipeline at events.”
-Check it out by clicking on the button below.
+If you liked this article, you would not want to miss out on our eBook on ‘Simplifying Booth Traffic for an Enriching Event Experience’ Check it out by clicking on the button below.